nlef/moonraker-telegram-bot/docs/config_sample.md

 ## [timelapse]

 This section is responsible for timelapse creation as well as file location for timelapse processing.
 This entire section is optional.
-Please consider, that in the current release both picture capturing methods are unstable, and it is recommended to use `RESPOND PREFIX=timelapse MSG=photo` instead to take pictures via gcode/macro/slicer.
+Please consider, that in the current release the capturing method "time" is unstable, and it is recommended to use height or `RESPOND PREFIX=timelapse MSG=photo` instead to take pictures via gcode/macro/slicer.
 This warning will be removed, when the feature is considered stable.

 ```
 [timelapse]